Without reading all of California's landlord tenant statutes, here are some important questions you might want to look further into.

 Smart tenant!
 You’ll want to avoid renting from a landlord who uses a lease with terms that attempt to take away various protections of California law.
-California’s Civil Code (CC § 1953) expressly forbids the use of many types of illegal provisions, including tenant waiver of the following rights:
+California’s Civil Code (Cal.
+Civ.
+Code § 1953) expressly forbids the use of many types of illegal provisions, including tenant waiver of the following rights:

-For more details on these and other illegal lease clauses in California, and tenant options for landlord violation of these rights, see California Tenant Rights, by David Brown and Janet Portman (Nolo).
+For details on tenant and leasing issues in California, and tenant options for landlord violation of these rights, see California Tenants' Rights, by J. Scott Weaver and Janet Portman (Nolo).
 Also see the State Landlord-Tenant Laws section of this site for details on specific tenant protections and landlord responsibilities under California law.
 And if you’re looking for a legal California lease, check out the California Residential Lease offered by Nolo.